jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 ---
-title: Apple Watch Series 6 Review vs SE vs 3 for Women and Girls
+title: Apple Watch Series 6 Review vs SE vs 3
-description: While there are many outstanding smartwatch for women and girls currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
+description: While there are many outstanding smartwatch currently on the market, no other brand has been ranked as the number one smartwatch as often as the Apple Watch Series 6.
 In 9 of 10 of the online reviews available, Apple Watch Series 6 comes out on top.
 sidebar: right
 schemadotorg:
 - "@context": https://schema.org